 The University of the South accepts a student only for an entire summer term.
 Summer School classes last for the entire summer term, therefore the full charges for the term are due prior to your arrival for Summer school.
 A student is officially enrolled for the summer term immediately upon completion of registration.
 When you register for courses, you will see a charge reflecting your tuition and fees (indicated below) on your next bill.
 You will also receive an online housing preference form, where you can indicate whether you'll live in the Summer School residence hall, whether you'd like a double or a single, and the name of your roommate (where applicable).

-Students may cancel their registration with a full refund (or full cancelation of all Summer School tuition, fees, room and board) any time through June 4, the day before classes begin.
+Students may cancel their registration with a full refund (or full cancelation of all Summer School tuition, fees, room and board) any time through June 3, the day before classes begin.
 If a student, after classes begin, is dismissed or withdraws for any cause except illness, he or she is not entitled to any refund of the sum paid to the University or to cancellation of any sum due to the University.
-Refunds for a withdrawal because of illness are figured by prorating fees for the period from the date of withdrawal to the end of the session.
-The amounts to be prorated are one-half of the tuition and room charges and three-fourths of the board charge.
-No refund is made for the activity fee or any other fee.
-Notice of withdrawal and requests for refund must be made in writing addressed to the Director of Summer School and must be accompanied by a written notice from the University Wellness Center stating that the illness-withdrawal is recommended.
+Refunds for a withdrawal because of illness are figured by prorating fees for the period from the date of withdrawal to the end of the session; the amounts to be prorated are one-half of the tuition and room charges and three-fourths of the board charge, and no refund is made for the activity fee or any other fee.
+Students seeking to withdraw must complete the formal process as described at Voluntary Withdrawals, which includes a meeting with the Dean of Students.

 Students should take precautions to protect personal belongings from theft or other loss.
 University insurance does not cover personal losses; however, the family homeowner insurance may provide insurance for these losses.